ashokgelal/ashokgelal.com/source/_posts/minimal-setup-zen.md

 I wish there existed a way to get rid of bookmarks bar completely or at least get rid of *Other Bookmarks* folder on the right.
 But so far I've not found a way to do it.

 Honestly, I don’t see any advantage of having a bookmark bar showing in my face all the time and taking up my precious vertical screen real state.
-With location autocompletion, I can just type a character or two, hit enter, and visit the website I’m interested in.
+With location auto-completion, I can just type a character or two, hit enter, and visit the website I’m interested in.
 I’m a Vi enthusiast and use keyboard shortcuts for most of my tasks.
 So it slows me down to grab my mouse and click that bookmark.

 Another annoying “*feature*” of Chrome browser is that avatar name that gets displayed on the top-right corner.
 But, I got rid of it using this [“dirty-but-effective” trick](http://superuser.com/a/1052198/61466).